 The mornings have been getting much much colder and I'm finding it harder to resist staying in bed for the duration of the day... with that being said I have come across an unlikely but stylish saviour for the colder months with my new obsession over ripped cropped jumpers.

 Why I Cropped My Jumpers This Season.

-This isn't any old cropped jumper picked up off the rail, in fact it's one of my own from years and years ago that I purchased at a rather nice discounted price from H&M. This specific jumper has been sitting in my wardrobe unused for years and even worse I have three jumpers of the exact same style but different colours.
+This isn't any old cropped jumper picked up off the rail, in fact, it's one of my own from years and years ago that I purchased at a rather nice discounted price from H&M. This specific jumper has been sitting in my wardrobe unused for years and even worse I have three jumpers of the exact same style but different colours.
 You might be wondering as to why this piece was never sold or sent to the charity shop and sometimes I wonder that myself...
-A part of me was holding onto these pieces as when winter comes it really is a must have for keeping warm and I loved the chunky knit more than anything else.
+A part of me was holding onto these pieces as when winter comes it really is a must-have for keeping warm and I loved the chunky knit more than anything else.
 What I really disliked about these pieces was more the elasticated hem detail and how long the jumpers appeared when worn.
-They where in a way dominating my petite frame and although I loved the chunky knit and classic polo neck it just wasn't cutting it for me.
+They were in a way dominating my petite frame and although I loved the chunky knit and classic polo neck it just wasn't cutting it for me.
 The other week I decided to grab my fabric scissors and give all three jumpers the chop and what can I say?
 It was the best decision ever...
 Now my unused jumpers are the main part of my winter wardrobe and each one has a different cropped length depending on how cold it is outside!
 I've managed to get more value from these unused garments than I would have selling them on the likes of eBay.
-After chopping off my desired length I then put the jumpers in the wash and tumble dried to give the rips a more natural edge and this process makes them ore authentic and frayed.
+After chopping off my desired length I then put the jumpers in the wash and tumble dried to give the rips a more natural edge and this process makes them or authentic and frayed.